 A caregiver may also give you your TALTZ injection after proper training.

 How much to use

-The first dose of TALTZ is 160 mg (two 80 mg injections) by subcutaneous injection.
-This will be given by your doctor, nurse
+The first dose of TALTZ for plaque psoriasis is 160 mg (two 80 mg injections), followed

-From week 12, you will receive an 80 mg dose (one injection) every 4 weeks.
+followed by 80 mg (one injection) every 4 weeks.

-You should inject the whole contents of the single use autoinjector.
+You should inject the whole contents of the single use autoinjector or syringe.

 How to use it

-Read the instructions for use for the autoinjector carefully before using TALTZ.
+Read the instructions for use for the autoinjector or syringe carefully before using

 How long do I use it